Additional Resources to Assist You

 The Animal Hospital needs to be a member of the SCVMA.
 In order to check what vets are members, please click here and type in your zip code to do a search: http://www.scvma.org/find-a-vet/

 Friends & Vets Helping Pets

 Nation-wide animal organization focused completely on feeding and providing emergency veterinary care to pets of homeless people.

 The following is a list of Foundations, Animal Hospitals, or Services that may be able to provide free or low cost surgeries or other services:

 Sam Simon Foundation

-Free or low-cost surgeries.
-They perform a variety of surgeries including amputations, ear & eye surgeries, hernias, mass removals, bite wound repair, bladder stone removal, and some exploratory surgeries.
+They perform a variety of FREE surgeries including amputations, ear & eye surgeries, hernias, mass removals, bite wound repair, bladder stone removal, and some exploratory surgeries.

 Affordable Veterinary Referral Service (Helps find treatment needed for lowest price)